Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/how-to/_getting-started.md

 * The `4318` port is the OTLP/HTTP port and the `4317` port is the OTLP/GRPC port that isn't supported by the OpenTelemetry plugin yet.

-## Set up a OpenTelemetry Collector
+## Set up an OpenTelemetry Collector

 This section is required if you are using an incompatible OpenTelemetry APM vendor.